cloudnativelabs/kube-router/Documentation/generic.md

-# Deploying kube-router on generic cluster
+# Kube-router on generic cluster

 Kube-router relies on kube-controller-manager to allocate pod CIDR for the nodes.